jarmibe7/Automata/README.md

     * Rendering functionality

 #### 3D Game of Life Rules
-Conway's Game of Life doesn't work in 3D with it's typical rules.
+Conway's Game of Life doesn't work in 3D with its typical rules.
 I found the following rules to be relatively stable:
 * Live cell: survives if it has 5–7 neighbors; otherwise dies.
 * Empty cell: becomes alive if it has exactly 6 neighbors.